 Boosts Home Value

-Refacing visually upgrades your kitchen, increasing resale appeal to potential buyers.
+Similar to bathroom remodeling projects, kitchen updates like cabinet refacing can significantly impact your home's overall appeal and market value.
 The exact increase in the value of your home depends on factors like the quality of the refacing, the overall condition of the kitchen, and the local market conditions.
 However, you can expect a return on investment of 70% to 80% of what you used to reface your cabinets.

 Cons of Cabinet Refacing